Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/configuration.md

 # :material-cog: Configuration

-In this section, we will be presenting a comprehensive list of general configuration options that are available in the Atlas folder.
-It is important to note that you should only modify these configuration settings if you have a complete understanding of what you are doing or if a team member specifically requests you to do so.
+This section will present a comprehensive list of the general configuration options in the Atlas folder.
+It is important to note that you should only modify these configuration settings if you understand what you are doing or if a team member specifically requests you to do so.

 For more configuration options, check: